Sham (horse)

-Sham (April 9, 1970 – April 3, 1993) was an American thoroughbred race horse and leading three year-old in 1973, who was overshadowed by his more famous peer, Secretariat.
+Sham (April 9, 1970 – April 3, 1993) was an American thoroughbred race horse and leading three year-old in 1973.
+He was overshadowed by his more famous peer, Secretariat.
 Sham was dark bay, almost black in color.
 He raced in the green and yellow silks of his owners, Sigmund and Viola Sommer, with matching blinkers.
 His running style was that of a stalker, preferring to run behind the early leaders and gradually improving his position nearing the finish.
 Sham was a large horse at 16.2 hh.
 He also had a very large heart, about twice the size of the average horse's, as discovered during the necropsy following his death.